GraemeFulton/recordsticking/wp-content/plugins/photo-gallery/readme.txt

 *   Possibility to display images in the albums in thumbnail or masonry view upon opening
 *   WordPress Search Integration by gallery and album title
 *   Possibility to display the number of the images in the lighbox (optional feature)
+*   Resizing possibility after adding the images
+*   Possibility to display Search Box on the gallery page for the search based on titles
+*   Possibility to display the number of images in the lighbox
+*   Redirection option upon clicking image thumbnail
+*   Option of displaying the image information in full-width mode

 Upgrade to [WordPress Photo Gallery Pro](http://web-dorado.com/products/wordpress-photo-gallery-plugin.html) to add features:

 *   Masonry View.
 *   Blog Style View.
+*   Masonry Album view
 *   Slideshow/Lightbox 15 effects.
 *   Editable themes.
 *   Commenting possibility with Captcha protection possibility.
 *   Comment-managing possibility to avoid spamming (Unpublish/Delete).
 *   Social sharing possibility (Facebook, Google+, Twitter, Pinterest and Tumblr)
 *   Dynamic Photo Gallery Tag Cloud widget  with image tag cloud and text tag cloud options.
+*   Possibility to include both videos and images within a single gallery.